 “The leads marketing sent through are terrible.”
 “Sales are ignoring all these great leads.”
 “We missed out on that opportunity.”
 “I feel like I’m wasting my time”.

 If any of these comments ring a bell, you should be scoring your leads.
-Lead scoring is the process of ranking your prospects in order of sales-readiness by assigning values to prospect interactions (e.g. email clicks and form completions) and key demographics (e.g. job title or industry).
-A good lead scoring program identifies those red-hot buying signals and feeds top-quality leads to sales when they’re ready to engage.
+Lead scoring is the process of ranking your prospects in order of sales-readiness.
+You do this by assigning values to prospect interactions (e.g. email clicks and form completions) and key demographics (e.g. job title or industry).
+A good scoring program identifies red-hot buying signals and feeds top-quality leads to sales when they’re ready to engage.
 Read on to find out how your business could benefit from lead scoring.